Managing side effects

 Fatigue can make food shopping, meal preparation and eating more

 difficult.
-Eating a nutritious diet can be an
+Eating a nutritious and balanced diet can be an

 Practical tips: